Project-Sundial/linking-client/README.md

 ## Getting Started
-Please follow these steps to generate the executable (for first-time installation):
+For first-time installation, please run this script in your terminal to generate the executable :

 ```
 git clone https://github.com/Project-Sundial/linking-client-executables.git